Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Skip heavy creams in summer.
 Gel moisturizers hydrate without feeling greasy.

 This is the most important summer step.
-Kojic acid makes skin more sun-sensitive.
-Use SPF 50, not SPF 30.
+Kojic acid makes skin more sun-sensitive, so use SPF 50 instead of SPF 30.
 Reapply every 2 hours outdoors.

 Summer Evening Routine